 404 Not Found client error response code indicates that the server can't find the requested resource.
-Links which lead to a 404 page are often called broken or dead links, and can be subject to link rot.
+Links that lead to a 404 page are often called broken or dead links and can be subject to link rot.

 410 (Gone) should be used instead of a 404 status.

 404 Not Found

 Many web sites customize the look of a 404 page to be more helpful to the user and provide guidance on what to do next.
 Apache servers can be configured using an

 .htaccess file and a code snippet like the following example.

 ErrorDocument 404 /notfound.html